mjp0044/Intertidal-copepod-Tigriopus-californicus-displays-multilevel-variation-in-tolerance-to-extended-bou/README.md

-## Below you can find animated versions of figure 1 from the manuscript main text.
+## Animated versions of figure 1 from the manuscript main text.
 ### These show the rise and fall of dissolved oxygen and temperature in the SH and BOB splashpools.
 *Dissolved oxygen and temperature regimes in copepod-inhabited splash pools at Strawberry Hill (SH) and Boiler Bay (BOB), Oregon.
 Data collected at 10-min intervals from 01 July through 27 September 2022.
 Zoom-in of a 2-day and 2-week period for SH and BOB sites showing anoxia during the night.
 Black lines represent dissolved oxygen in mg O2 l-1 and the blue line shows the temperature in Celsius.
 Red dotted lines mark 0 mg O2 l-1 (anoxia), the orange dotted lines represent 2 mg O2 l-1 (severe hypoxia for most organisms), the green dotted lines represent 7.4 mg O2 l-1 (normoxic conditions at 20°C).
 The blue dotted lines indicate the incubator temperature of 20°C used in our laboratory assays.
 The yellow shading starts and ends at the sunrise and sunset times for each day.*